AymanBennaceur/Spotlify/README.md

 # Spotify AI Music Suggestion App

 ## Overview
 The Spotify AI Music Suggestion App leverages OpenAI's GPT-4o-mini model and Spotify's API to provide personalized music recommendations based on user prompts.
-The app can suggest songs based on favorite shows, specific artists, or moods using Lang Chain and AI-driven prompt classification as well as Spotify's recommendation engine.
+The app can suggest songs based on favorite shows, specific artists, or mood.
+It uses LangChain and AI-driven prompt classification as well as Spotify's recommendation engine.

 ## Architecture